emvolz/NBPMscape/ROADMAP.md

 - In particular the fitting of statistical distributions to adjust for right-censoring of simulation results
 - This should make analysis easier

+## Fit joint distributions
+- Enables adjustment for right-censoring when combining simulation results for sampling from more than one healthcare setting
+- Possibly using a copula

 ## More realistic importation dynamics
 - Short-duration contacts at port-of-entry (similar to commuter dynamics)
 - Home region should be drawn prop-to population density (or possibly derived from ONS International Passenger Survey)